babangsund/babangsund.com/src/blog/relay_environment_methods.md

 ### applyUpdate

-`environment.applyUpdate` as the name implies, *applies* or *commits* an update to the Relay Store, very much like `commitLocalUpdate`.
+`environment.applyUpdate` as the name implies, *applies* or *commits* an update to the Relay Store, very much like `commitLocalUpdate`, except this update will remain *rebased* on top of the queue until removed.

 Input signature: